Cookies on the Healthspan site

 Exercise will also help - but don't push yourself too hard.
 Moderate and regular exercise can partially stimulate the immune response, whereas overexerting yourself can actually lead to immunosuppression.14 Exercise is also an effective way to combat stress: this is difficult to avoid entirely, and in short bursts can actually enhance immunity, but persistent stress reduces the immune system's ability to fight off infection and disease.15

-If you'd like to learn a bit more about how to keep your immune system healthy, head on over to our Immunity Advice Centre.
+If you'd like to learn a bit more about how to keep your immune system healthy, select Immunity from the Your Health menu above.